rtrlib/handbook/docs/_sources/tools.rst.txt

 to give network operators more confidence in their data.
 Though, RPKI is a powerful tool, its success depends on several aspects.
 One crucial piece is the correctness of the RPKI data.
-RPKI data is public but might be hard to inspect outside of shell-like environments.
+Though, the RPKI data is public, it still might be hard to inspect outside of shell-like environments.

 The main objective of RPKI MIRO is to provide an extensive but painless insight into the published RPKI content.